Polycrylic takes around 2 hours to dry between coats and around 24-48 hours to cure (fully dry).

 To speed up the curing time of polycrylic, increase the air circulation.
-The more air circulates over the polycrylic coating, the faster the sealant dries and cures.
+The more air circulates over the coating, the faster the sealant dries and cures.

 - Open all doors and windows to allow cross ventilation.

-- Turn on fans in the room to move air quickly through the polycrylic paint coating.
+- Turn on fans in the room to move air quickly through the coating.

 - Open the air vents if the room has one.

 3. Use a Dehumidifier

-- Set the Dehumidifier – The humidity levels in a room must be less than 50% for paint (or sealant) to dry.
+- Set the Dehumidifier – The humidity levels in a room must be less than 50% for the sealant to dry.
 So, set up the dehumidifier to lower the humidity at that range.

-- Let the Dehumidifier Running – You must let the dehumidifier run until the sealant or paint dries.
+- Let the Dehumidifier Run – You must let the dehumidifier run until the sealant or paint dries.

 Other tips that can help polycrylic dry faster include:

 - Applying thin coats.

 - Letting existing coats dry before re-coat.

-- Applying the polycrylic in the least humid conditions.
+- Applying it in the least humid conditions.

-- Applying the polycrylic paint when the weather feels warm or hot.
+- Applying it when the weather feels warm or hot.

 Tip: Don’t use Japan drier for polycrylic because it’s best suited for oil-based paints, while polycrylic is water-based.